 Where to stay: The cottages and hotel rooms at Petite Anse Beachfront Hotel & Restaurant are located on a secluded beach in the northern part of the island.

 Check Prices for Petite Anse Beachfront Hotel & Restaurant Grenada in Saint Patrick Parish

 Fernando de Noronha, Brazil

 A 21-island archipelago and natural UNESCO World Heritage site 224 miles off the northern coast of Brazil, Fernando de Noronha is home to three of the world’s top-ranked beaches.
-One of them, Baia do Sancho, topped TripAdvisor’s 2019 list of the best beaches in the world.
+One of them, Baia do Sancho, ranked in the top three on Tripadvisor’s 2021 list of the best beaches in the world.

 The archipelago limits the number of visitors to protect its delicate ecosystems and wildlife.
 Those lucky enough to experience Noronha’s secluded beaches will see crystalline waters flanked by reddish sand, volcanic cliffs covered in lush vegetation, and dramatic sightings of the local spinner dolphins.

 Where to stay: Rooms at Pousada Del Mares are simple but comfortable, with a location near restaurants, beaches, and shops.

 Check Prices for Pousada Del Mares in Fernando de Noronha